thomazyazima/thomazyazima.github.io/week-1/4-set-up-repo/readme.md

 After the command prompt appears again, execute the command `ls`.
 You should now see the folder with the same name as the repo you cloned!
 Navigate into this folder with `cd` and poke around.

-If you've already tried visiting **[username].github.io** only to be greeted with a *404 page not found* error, do not despair!
+If you've already tried visiting **[USERNAME].github.io** only to be greeted with a *404 page not found* error, do not despair!
 This is because you haven't actually built any pages yet, which is something you will be doing later.
-It also sometimes takes 10 minutes to be viewable.
+It also sometimes takes 10 minutes to become viewable.

 ## Release 2: Open Source and Licenses